toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### How do I know whether a variable is allocated on the heap or the stack?

-From a correctness standpoint, you don't need to know.
+From a correctness standpoint, you don’t need to know.
 Each variable in Go exists as long as there are references to it.
 The storage location chosen by the implementation is irrelevant to the semantics of the language.

 The storage location does have an effect on writing efficient programs.
-When possible, the Go compilers will allocate variables that are local to a function in that function's stack frame.
+When possible, the Go compilers will allocate variables that are local to a function in that function’s stack frame.
 However, if the compiler cannot prove that the variable is not referenced after the function returns, then the compiler must allocate the variable on the garbage-collected heap to avoid dangling pointer errors.